velitasali/notes/_posts/2020-10-15-modern-roman-2-2.md

 * Juxtaposition of ideas rather than consequential exposition
 * Intertextuality
 * Use of allusions and multiple association of words borrowings from other cultures and languages
-* Unconventional use of methaphor
+* Unconventional use of metaphor
 * Importance given to sound to convey "the music of ideas"

-According to imagism, everything should be direct, conscise.
+According to imagism, everything should be direct, concise.

 Epiphany likes **stream-of-consciousness**.